 - 1. Immediately clean the wound thoroughly with antimicrobial soap and water.
 For eye and mouth exposure, rinse for ten minutes with running water. - 2.
 The clinical supervisor or other person in charge of the site must be informed of the incident.
-The CCRI Dean of Health and Rehabilitative Sciences must also be informed by calling 401-825-1122 or 401-333-7111. - 3.
-A CCRI Incident Report Form must be filled out (See Appendix F Incident Report Form).
+The CCRI Dean of Health and Rehabilitative Sciences must also be informed. - 3.
+A CCRI Incident Report Form must be completed (See Appendix E Incident Report Form).
 The original should go to the Program Director/Department Chair; a copy should go to the Dean of Health and Rehabilitative Sciences. - 4.
 If the incident takes place at an outside clinical site and that site has an exposure follow-up protocol in place, CCRI recommends that the student be tested, treated and counseled at that site.
 It is the student's right, however, to choose the site for treatment and counseling.
 Students are financially responsible for their own healthcare treatment.
-In any case, it is imperative that treatment be initiated within two hours of exposure.

-- 5. If testing, treatment and counseling are not available at the clinical site or if the exposure takes place on CCRI property, the student should go immediately to the nearest emergency room or to their own physician, per student's choice.
+In any case, it is imperative that treatment be initiated within two hours of exposure. - 5.
+If testing, treatment and counseling are not available at the clinical site or if the exposure takes place on CCRI property, the student should go immediately to the nearest emergency room or to their own physician, per student's choice.
 Students who are exposed to Bloodborne Pathogens are urged by the College to undergo CDC procedures following such exposure.
 Specifically, the exposure recipient should be offered baseline testing for HIV, HBV, and HCV.
 If possible, the source patient's blood should also be tested for HIV, HBV, and HCV.
 The exposure recipient should be offered follow-up counseling, possible treatment and post-exposure prophylaxis if it is needed.
 Again, the student is financially responsible for their own healthcare treatment.
 It is imperative that treatment be initiated within two hours of exposure. - 6.
 Students may receive care at any site of their choice.
 Note: CCRI students who are exposure recipients are not covered by Workers Compensation or by CCRI insurance.
 Students MUST pay their own medical bills for testing, counseling and follow-up treatment.
 All students who enroll in CCRI health programs MUST be made aware of this fact, MUST be shown a copy of this policy and MUST sign a statement that they understand the policy.
-The cost of treatment, testing and follow-up counseling for a Bloodborne Pathogen Exposure may be \$500 or more for the initial visit.
-Costs for follow-up visits may be less.
-The cost of prophylactic antiviral medication may be extremely high.
-Students exposed to Bloodborne Pathogens are urged by the College to follow CDC Testing and Treatment Guidelines as outlined at the end of this policy, including baseline testing for HIV, HBV, and HCV, counseling, and follow-up treatment when necessary.
+(See Appendix D: Bloodborne Pathogen Declaration Form)